 When improving warehouse operations, warehouse managers frequently overlook the putaway process, even though it is a crucial step in raising warehouse productivity.
 The selecting process, in particular, is directly impacted by the initial arrangement of the products in the warehouse.
 Travel and picking and packing times are longer when things are not kept in the most convenient place.
 The security/integrity of the cargo and the employees’ safety are also at risk when cargo is not stored in the most advantageous position.

-The best practices and technology that warehouse managers may employ to enhance the warehouse putaway process and boost warehouse productivity are listed below.
+The best practices and technology that warehouse managers may employ to enhance the warehouse putaway process and boost warehouse productivity in year 2023 are listed below.

 Collect Data and Report Analytics In Real Time